-The changing role of fathers has introduced new challenges as dads juggle the competing demands of family and work.
-Here are some key findings about fathers from Pew Research Center reports:
+The changing role of fathers has introduced new challenges, as dads juggle the competing demands of family and work.
+Here are some key findings about fathers from Pew Research Center.

 The public has mixed views about these changes.
-While only a small share of people (18%) agree that women should return to their traditional roles in society, breadwinning is still more often seen as a father’s role than a mother’s.
+While only a small share (18%) of adults say women should return to their traditional roles in society, breadwinning is still more often seen as a father’s role than a mother’s.
 About four-in-ten (41%) say it is extremely important for a father to provide income for his children; just 25% say the same of mothers.
-And while about three-quarters of the public say having more women in the workplace has made it harder for parents to raise children, a majority (67%) say this has made it easier for families to live comfortably.
+And while about three-quarters of the public says having more women in the workplace has made it harder for parents to raise children, a majority (67%) says this has made it easier for families to live comfortably.

 4Work-family balance is a challenge for many working fathers.
-Pew Research Center surveys have found that, just like mothers, many of today’s fathers find it challenging to balance work and family life.
-Fully 52% of working dads say it is very or somewhat difficult to do so – a share slightly lower than the 60% of working mothers who say the same.
+Just like mothers, many of today’s fathers find it challenging to balance work and family life.
+About half of working dads (52%) say it is very or somewhat difficult to do so, a slightly smaller share than the 60% of working mothers who say the same.
 And about three-in-ten working dads (29%) say they “always feel rushed,” as do 37% of working mothers.

-Working fathers are as likely as working mothers to say they would prefer to be home with their children, but that they need to work because they need the income: 48% of working fathers with children under 18 say they’d prefer to be home, while roughly the same share say that, even though it takes them away from their family, they want to keep working.
+Working fathers are also about as likely as working mothers to say that they would prefer to be home with their children, but that they need to work because they need the income (48% of dads vs. 52% of moms).
+Working dads and moms are also equally likely to say that even though it takes them away from their families, they want to keep working (49% vs. 42%).

 Note: This is an update of a post originally published on June 12, 2014.